As an employer, you have a lot of responsibilities. You are, in some cases, even responsible for the actions of your employees.

 Avoiding Negligent Hiring

 Along with talking to an attorney who understands employment law, there are some other things you can do to avoid negligent hiring.
 The most important thing is to check applicants’ backgrounds before you hire them.
-Be as thorough as your state and local allows for screening, interviewing and doing pre-employment testing.
+Be as thorough as your state and local allows for screening, interviewing and doing pre-employment assessments.

 Right now, employers are struggling to fill open positions, but don’t let that lead you toward the wrong hiring decision.